inasafe/inasafe-doc/docs/source/training/socialisation/inasafe-in-more-detail.rst

 Adding a Vector Layer
 .....................

-15. Select on the :guilabel:`Add Vector` tool
+15. Use the :guilabel:`Add Vector` tool

 16. Use :guilabel:`Browse` to navigate to the *data* folder within *InaSAFE Projects*, :guilabel:`Select` *flood_osm_bpbd18113_jakarta.shp*, :guilabel:`Open` in the **Open an